1miqi1/univeristy-projects/README.md

 ### 📝 Description of Folders

-* **Introduction-to-Programming (WDP)**
-  Basic programming exercises and introductory concepts, including algorithms, data types, and control structures.

 * **Object-Oriented-Programming (PO)**
   Projects and examples focusing on OOP principles such as classes, inheritance, polymorphism, and encapsulation.

-* **Computer-Architecture and Operating-Systems **
-  Assignments and notes related to the structure and organization of computer systems, instruction sets, process management, memory allocation, file systems, and concurrency.
+* **Computer-Architecture and Operating-Systems (AKSO)** Assignments related to the structure and organization of computer systems, instruction sets, process management, memory allocation, file systems, and concurrency.

 ## 🛠️ Technologies